 (7) Establishing alert and notification procedures for continuity and non-continuity personnel.

-(8) Evaluating all NASA Mission Essential Infrastructure for mission criticality using a risk management approach to include information technology (IT), communications, and other facilities on which those assets depend (e.g., data, power, water, oil, gas, environmental controls, transportation, safety, and security).
+(8) Evaluating all NASA Critical Infrastructure (NCI)for mission criticality using a risk management approach to include information technology (IT), communications, and other facilities on which those assets depend (e.g., data, power, water, oil, gas, environmental controls, transportation, safety, and security).
 These requirements are established in NASA Procedural Requirement (NPR) 1040.1, NASA Continuity of Operations (COOP) Planning Procedural Requirements, and referenced in national-level documents.